-May 10 2008 post. here is a list of very amusing analogies (etc.) allegedly taken from actual U.S. high school student essays.
+One of my correspondents sent me this list of very amusing analogies (etc.) allegedly taken from actual U.S. high school student essays.
+Many gave me a good giggle, some even more than a giggle…!
 Enjoy!

 1. Her face was a perfect oval, like a circle that had its 2 sides gently compressed by a Thigh Master.

 2. His thoughts tumbled in his head, making and breaking alliance, like underpants in a dryer without Cling Free.